Other Power-Driven Mobility Devices (OPDMD)

 OPDMD Deviation Requests

-California State Parks will consider reasonable modifications to its OPDMD policy under the following circumstances:
+California State Parks will consider reasonable requests from people with disabilities under the following circumstances:

-- When a disabled individual requests to use a device which has characteristics that deviate from one or more of the characteristics of an approved device as described in the policy.
+- When a disabled individual requests to use a device which has characteristics that deviate from one or more of the characteristics of an approved device as described in Approved Devices.

-- When a disabled individual requests to use a device in a location that deviates from the list of approved routes as described in the policy.
+- When a disabled individual requests to use a device in a location that deviates from the list of approved routes as described in Approved Routes.

-- Include credible proof that the device is required for locomotion due to a mobility disability.
+- Credible proof that the device is required for locomotion due to a mobility disability.
 Please refer to the section on this page titled Who May Use OPDMD for the types of acceptable proof.

-- Include a description of the requested device such as type of device, make/model, overall device length, overall device width, device weight (not including user), top speed of device during normal operation, estimated noise level produced by the device, and whether the device produces emissions.
+- A description of the requested device such as type of device, make/model, device length or wheelbase, overall device width, device weight (not including user), estimated noise level produced by the device, and whether the device produces emissions.

 Requests may be submitted one of three ways: